Raiha and Joker in Flame of Recca. Kurei even compared Raiha to a Japanese warrior who pretended to be an idiot, to make others underestimate him.

 The puppet master Gein also plays to be really stupid as his alter ego Iwanbō.

-Genma Saotome from Ranma ½.
-He behaves like a lazy, thieving, sadistic, cowardly, gluttonous, etc etc and a total waste of space.
+Genma Saotome from Ranma ˝.
+He behaves like a lazy, thieving, sadistic, cowardly, gluttonous, etc. etc. and a total waste of space.
 And maybe he is.
 But the one time Ranma seemed about to outpace him, Genma asserted dominance over Ranma with psychological attacks (the "Hell's Cradle Technique").
 Also, Genma managed to create two new martial arts forms from scratch that would be at home in the Dragon Ball stories, and once managed to prove himself the near-equal of his evil master Happosai by manifesting Godzilla-scale powers for a brief moment.

 Lt.
 Colonel Hughes hides his deadly skill with knives and investigative intelligence behind a public persona of a ditz who's always shoving pictures of his daughter in front of anyone and everyone.
 Or maybe he just is a ditz who adores showing pictures of his daughter and is an awesome investigator at the same time.
 In the Brotherhood OVA, he reveals that part of why he created this persona is because he doesn't want to burden his family with what happened in Ishval.

-To an extent so is Major Armstrong in the anime, though he hides his intelligence and investigative skills behind a meat head persona rather than the classical ditz.
+To an extent so is Major Armstrong, though he hides his intelligence and investigative skills behind a meat head persona rather than the classical ditz.
 His tendency to rip his shirt off at every opportunity is more an aspect of his personality.

-Fuhrer King Bradley beats them both, though, especially in the manga.
+Fuhrer King Bradley beats them both, though.
 While those who served in the Ishval conflict know or at least have a hinted clue just how vicious he can be, he starts out being presented to the audience and the two protagonists as being a harmless kook who likes avoiding work and giving people melons as gifts, which makes the revelation of his true personality and the combat skills that go with it that much more terrifying.
 There's a very, very good reason why his other name is Wrath.

 In truth all soldiers in Mustang's group except Hawkeye (who doesn't hide her smarts) are eligible, because every soldier in FMA has a mask.